Football's Greatest

 Achievements: Olympic Gold Medal 1924, 28; World Cup 1930

-Key Players: Andrade, Nasazzi, Scarone
+Key Players: Andrade, Nasazzi, Scarone, Cea, Castro

 Formation: 2-3-5

-This was an incredible acheivement for a nation of less than 3 million people and was to see them build a tradition that led to them winning the World Cup again in 1950, reaching the semi-finals in 1970 and 2010 and producing world class players such as Schiaffino, Pedro Rocha, Enzo Francescoli and Diego Forlan.
+This was an incredible achievement for a nation of less than 3 million people and was to see them build a tradition that led to them winning the World Cup again in 1950, reaching the semi-finals in 1970 and 2010 and producing world class players such as Schiaffino, Pedro Rocha, Enzo Francescoli and Diego Forlan.
 A true footballing fairy-tale.

 Picture